APS Salon Exhibition for 2022

-Additional image information must be provided to the Exhibition Chair (email preferred) by the specified date.
+Additional image information must be provided to the Exhibition Chair (through the Salon Entry & Payment Button on the Members Page) by the specified date.
 This includes Photographer, Title, Category (B&W of Color) and Selling Price (or value if “Not for Sale”) for all entries.
 A selling price for the image will be included on the ID card so that the entry can be sold to the public (minus commission by the gallery).

-All entries will be judged by the Exhibition Chair/committee prior to hanging for compliance with the rules, subject of good taste, and quality of mounting, matting and framing.
+All entries will be examined by the Exhibition Chair/Committee prior to hanging for compliance with the rules, subject of good taste, and quality of mounting, matting and framing.
 The committee reserves the right to reject or grant acceptance to any entry not in compliance with the rules.

 American Allegory by Mike Shaefer (from Salon 2019)